 What we like: A fully waterproof duffel for rafting and other outdoor uses.

 What we don’t: Very expensive and thick.

-If you know coolers, chances are you know the YETI brand.
+If you know coolers, chances are you know the Yeti brand.
 And it’s no surprise that the company entered the duffel market with a splash.
-Many models on this list are water resistant—they can withstand wet ground and the occasional rain shower—but the Panga is fully waterproof.
+Many models on this list are water-resistant—they can withstand wet ground and the occasional rain shower—but the Panga is fully waterproof.
 You’ll often spot this thick and submergible duffel on rafts, fishing boats, and pretty much anywhere people want the ultimate level of protection for their gear.
 Made with laminated high-density nylon that feels like rubber, a burly EVA bottom, and a waterproof zipper that locks firmly into place, this duffel is as water-ready and air-tight as you’ll find.

-See the YETI Panga Submersible Duffel 75
+See the Yeti Panga 75

 Best of the Rest

 Capacities: 40, 65, 95L

 What we like: The carrying comfort of a backpack with the packing convenience of a duffel.